 Lecturer Pool Ancient and Modern Middle Eastern Studies - Middle Eastern Languages and Cultures

-These lecturer appointments are typically part-time, at 33%.
-Anticipated start:
+Percent time: These lecturer appointments are typically part-time, at 33%.

-These lecturer appointments are made at the beginning of the semester, and may be renewable depending on need, funding, and job performance.
+Position duration: These lecturer appointments are made at the beginning of the semester, and may be renewable depending on need, funding, and job performance.
 Positions may arise for Fall, Spring, or Summer.
-Application Window
+Applicants are considered for positions as needs arise; the existence of this pool does not guarantee that a position is available.

 Applications received after this date will be reviewed by the search committee if the position has not yet been filled.